 Privacy & data protection

-The importance of privacy law is growing hand over fist.
-This is due not only to technical developments, but also to the tightening of legislation, a situation that should be making compliance in this area a serious point for attention for any large organisation.
+The importance of privacy law is growing steadily.
+Not only due to technical developments, but also due to regulations that are being tightened up, which means that compliance in this field should be a serious point of attention for any organisation of any size.

 Experience privacy and protection of personal data

-- Advice on the application of the Personal Data Protection Act, for example upon the introduction of new products and services;
+- Advising on the application of the General Data Protection Act, for example when introducing new products and services;

-- Compliance checks and due diligence investigations in the area of personal data;
+- Conducting compliance checks and due diligence investigations in the area of personal data;

-- Advice on data leaks and security breaches;
+- Advising on data leaks and security breaches.